racer-man/quirk/README.md

 ## Taxonomy and Order of Data Failure Cases

-The following is a list of extremely _bad_ behaviors and states that could happen in order of severity.
+The following is a list of extremely _bad_ behaviors and states that could happen in order of severity and in any app should _never ever_ have.

 ### 1 - Large Scale Data Corruption